 Are you following Fun-A-Day’s Halloween Pinterest board?

-As I already mentioned, simple emergent readers can help teach many early learning concepts.
+As I already mentioned, simple emergent readers can help teach many early literacy concepts.
 Here are just some of them:

 - Left-to-right progression